fmmaks666/lifesim/README.md

 # lifesim
 (Unfinished) I'm new to Python, this project is just my testing field for json
 # Changelog

-**15.02.2023**
+**16.02.2023**
+- Implemented Game Over
+- Implemented Donate System - Method to get Reputation
+- Minor Fixes & Improvements
+- Fixed in "Change Work"
+- 50% that Character will need to buy some food
+- "Change Work" now limited to 1 time per day **15.02.2023**
 - Implemented "Change Work"
 - Added "Not Now" option to all buy menus